 Finding your IP address – Windows

-When connecting POSIM EVO clients over a local network it can often be necessary to verify the IP address and/or hostname of a computer.
+When connecting POSIM clients over a local network it can often be necessary to verify the IP address and/or hostname of a computer.
 Outlined below are the steps to find your computer’s IP address and hostname in Windows.

 How to find your IP address in Windows